nrocco/smeterd/README.rst

 installation
 ------------

-`smeterd` is fully python 2.7 and python 3.4 compatible.
+`smeterd` is fully python 2.7 up to python 3.6 compatible.

 It is highly recommended to use virtualenv for this.
 After having your virtualenv installed and activated run the following command to install